 Other Warrants in Tennessee

-In addition to arrest warrants, the state of Tennessee also includes bench warrants and search warrants.
+In addition, to arrest warrants, Tennessee also includes bench warrants and search warrants.
 Bench warrants allow law enforcement agents to arrest those who fail to comply with court orders—failure to comply with a court summons, failure to appear in court, and failure to pay court fees and fines.

 Probation in Tennessee is a type of community supervision alternative to imprisonment that is typically court-ordered.
 Based on your criminal record, the current charges, and other relevant factors, the court will set the duration of your probation and has the right to revoke it for any violation of the probationary terms set in place.

-If a probation is violated, there will be an immediate release for an arrest warrant.
+If probation is violated, there will be an immediate release for an arrest warrant.
 When an individual violates the terms and agreements of their probation, the accused may face additional punishment such as incarceration or fines.
-The Tennessee Secretary of State Rules and Regulations outline parole proceedings in more detail for those that have violated their probationary period.
+The Tennessee Secretary of State Rules and Regulations outline parole proceedings in more detail for those violating their probationary period.

 Potential Probation Terms

 The terms of your probation will vary depending on the severity of the crimes committed.
-A parole officer will be assigned to your case and ensure you don’t violate your probation in any way.
-Before you’re released on parole, you’ll be required to agree to the terms and conditions of your parole, which can include:
+A parole officer will be assigned to your case and ensure you don’t violate your probation.
+Before you’re released on parole, you’ll be required to agree to the terms and conditions of your parole, which can include the following:

 - Pay restitution

 - Remain within a specific county, city, or state